Apple HomePod arrives in China on Jan. 18

 In the near term, Apple will have at least one hard-won advantage over Amazon and Google in China -- Siri supports both Cantonese and Mandarin.
 Alexa and Google Assistant do not.

 Beyond language, however, China is a dynamic and challenging region for foreign companies.
 Though Amazon dominated the virtual assistant market in that country as recently as 2017, Google has since overtaken it, according to reporting by Axios.
-But Chinese companies like Alibaba and Xiaomi are making inroads, as well.
-And the Chinese government is known to prefer local manufacturers and has a track-record of impeding non-Chinese operators with regulatory hurdles.
+But Chinese companies such as Alibaba and Xiaomi are making inroads, as well.
+And the Chinese government is known to prefer local manufacturers and has a track record of impeding non-Chinese operators with regulatory hurdles.

 Our 10 favorite products of CES 2019: The absolute best of CES 2019